 Courtyards and Günther Grass in Lübeck

 At No 21 is the Günther Grass Haus – a museum dedicated to the drawings, paintings, and sculptures of Günther Grass, generally more famous for his writing.
-Born in Danzig, Grass had to fled his home town after the Second World War and spent many years in Lübeck.
-His best-known work, Die Blechtrommel (The Tin Drum), published in 1959, tells the story of a a boy and later man who had to leave Danzig after the war.
-Grass was awarded the Nobel price for literature in 1999.
+Born in Danzig, Grass had to flee his home town after the Second World War and spent many years in Lübeck.
+His best-known work, Die Blechtrommel (The Tin Drum), published in 1959, tells the story of a boy and later man who had to leave Danzig after the war.
+Grass was awarded the Nobel prize for literature in 1999.
 He was severely criticized for waiting until 2006 to acknowledged that he was a member of the Waffen SS during the Second World War.

 Brick-Gothic Sights in Lübeck’s Southern Old Town Area

 The sights in the southern part of the Lübecker Altstadt draw generally see fewer visitors than the center and northern parts of town.However, the churches here are very much worth seeing too.

 The brick-Gothic Dom (Cathedral) is the oldest building in Lübeck.
 Its core is 12th-century Romanesque but this is well hidden by the 14th-century brick-Gothic makeover.
 The artistic highlights are the 13th-century Paradise Portal and a Late Gothic crucifix.

 The cathedral was severely damaged in 1942 and much of its structure is thus concrete built to resemble the medieval original.
 Although longer than the Marienkirche, the cathedral is lower and narrower than the brick Gothic Marienkirche in the center of the Old Town.